A simple proof of second-order sufficient optimality conditions in nonlinear semidefinite optimization: Introduction

 \section{Introduction}

 Second-order sufficient optimality conditions play a significant role in the theory of nonlinear optimization.
-Among others, their validity guarantees stability of the underlying strict local minimizer w.r.t.\ perturbations of the data, and this opens a way in order to show fast local convergence properties of diverse types of numerical solution algorithms, including augmented Lagrangian, sequential quadratic programming, and Newton-type methods.
+Among others, their validity guarantees stability of the underlying strict local minimizer with respect to perturbations of the data, and this opens a way in order to show local fast convergence of diverse types of numerical solution algorithms, including augmented Lagrangian, sequential quadratic programming, and Newton-type methods.

 Geometric constraints of type